 Silly Story Sight Word Game– Take turns creating silly sentences that include sight words and telling a story at the same time.
 Good for laughs as well as using the words!
 Have you child write or read the sight words you both use in each sentence.

-What are some of your favorite sight word games?
+What are some of your favorite sight word practice ideas?